a-frear/obsv-reader/README.md

 └──────────────────────┘
 ```

-A grid of small clips, all playing at once.
+A grid of small images or clips all playing at once.

 **Colophon** — not yet